-Installation Instructions for Model 2014 Grinder Pump
+Installation Instructions for Model 2015-2016 Grinder Pumps

-The Environment One Grinder Pump is a well engineered, reliable and proven product: proper installation will assure years of trouble-free service.
-The following instructions define the recommended procedure for installing the Model 2014 Grinder Pump.
+The Environment One Grinder Pump is a wellengineered, reliable and proven product: proper installation will assure years of trouble-free service.
+The following instructions define the recommended procedure for installing Models 2015 or 2016 Grinder Pumps.
 These instructions cover the installation of units with and without accessways.